MfN-Berlin/app-kiebids/README.md

 <!-- TODO -->
 > Behaviour / what to expect:

 ### Dockerized application
 Make sure you have `docker` and `docker compose` installed and Docker is running on your machine.
 See [docker installation guide](https://docs.docker.com/get-docker/) for further information.

-Please checkout the [dockerization branch](https://github.com/MfN-Berlin/app-kiebids/tree/dockerization?tab=readme-ov-file#run-with-docker) to launch the application via docker. `git checkout dockerization`
+Please checkout the [dockerization branch](https://github.com/MfN-Berlin/app-kiebids/tree/dockerization?tab=readme-ov-file#run-with-docker) to run the application via docker. `git checkout dockerization`
 > The state of `dockerization branch` might be behind the `main` branch due to ongoing development process.

 ## Evaluation